a646572837/NHAMP/README.md

 All related config is in the file of three notebooks,you can tune them in each single file.

 ##Usage and Model Training##
-All core execution scripts are located in the src/ directory as Jupyter Notebooks.
+All core execution scripts are located in the directory as Jupyter Notebooks.
 These notebooks are designed to be self-contained, with all hyperparameters and configurations adjustable within the code cells.

-You can find the following notebooks in src/:
+You can find the following notebooks:

-- Diffusion_Training.ipynb: Scripts for training the conditional diffusion model within the ESM-2 latent space.
+- diffusion.ipynb: Scripts for training the conditional diffusion model within the ESM-2 latent space.

-- Decoder_Adaptation.ipynb: Scripts to fine-tune the noise-adapted language model head for accurate sequence decoding.
+- decoder.ipynb: Scripts to fine-tune the noise-adapted language model head for accurate sequence decoding.

-- Sampling_Generation.ipynb: Scripts to execute the multi-guided reverse diffusion process and generate novel peptide candidates.
+- sampler.ipynb: Scripts to execute the multi-guided reverse diffusion process and generate novel peptide candidates.
 Users can toggle different guidance conditions (Antimicrobial, Non-hemolytic, or Both) to explore specific chemical spaces.

-To run these, simply navigate to the src/ folder and launch the Jupyter interface:
+To run these, simply navigate to the original folder and launch the Jupyter interface:

    ```bash
    cd src